PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Materials and methods

 Consider a source EEG training dataset $\mathcal{D}_S = \left\{ \left( X_{S,i}, y_{S,i}, u_i \right) \right\}_{i=1}^{N_S}$ consisting of $N_S$ samples, where $X_{S,i} \in \mathbb{R}^{c \times t}$ is the $i$-th EEG trial with $c$ channels and $t$ time-domain samples, $y_{S,i} \in \{1, \ldots, K\}$ is the corresponding BCI task label (e.g., left/right hand MI), and $u_i \in \{1, \ldots, U\}$ denotes the user identity label.
 Additionally, we have a calibration dataset $\mathcal{D}_T = \left\{ \left( X_{T,i}, y_{T,i} \right) \right\}_{i=1}^{N_T}$ with $N_T$ samples, where each $X_{T,i} \in \mathbb{R}^{c \times t}$ is an EEG trial with $c$ channels and $t$ time-domain samples, and $y_{T,i} \in \{1, \ldots, K\}$ is the corresponding BCI task label.

-$\mathcal{D}_S$ contains both task-relevant and private information of the source users~\cite{Chen2024a}, so its direct access is restricted to safeguard user privacy.
-Instead, we only have access to a task model $\emph{C}_{\bm{\theta}}$ trained on $\mathcal{D}_S$, or a perturbed dataset $\tilde{\mathcal{D}_S}$ that masks user-specific information of $\mathcal{D}_S$ in training the target domain classifier.
+$\mathcal{D}_S$ contains both task-relevant and private information of the source subjects~\cite{Chen2024a}, so its direct access is restricted to safeguard user privacy.
+Instead, we only have access to a task model $\emph{C}_{\bm{\theta}}$ trained on $\mathcal{D}_S$, or a perturbed dataset $\tilde{\mathcal{D}_S}$ that masks subject-specific information of $\mathcal{D}_S$ in training the target domain classifier.

+Depending on how the source information is provided under privacy constraints, we consider three representative scenarios: centralized source-free transfer, federated source-free transfer, and transfer with privacy-preserved source data.